-If you have coronary heart disease physical activity can help protect your heart and help to reduce your risk of having further heart problems.
+If you have coronary heart disease, regular physical activity can benefit your overall heart health, help protect your heart and help to reduce your risk of having further heart problems.

 Being active with chronic pain

 Chronic pain is more common than most people realise.
-It affects between 20% and 50% of people in the UK although most are able to carry on with daily activities.
+It affects between 20 - 50% of people in the UK although most are able to carry on with daily activities.